Susan Gordon: Death

 She was a resident of the New Jersey township of Teaneck, where she had settled after returning to her Jewish roots and marrying Avi Aviner, who had been a leader of the Jewish community in Tokyo.
 She died on December 11, 2011, of thyroid cancer, aged 62.
 She was buried in Kedumim, an Israeli settlement.
+While married, she was thus known as Susan Aviner.'